zooba/pymsbuild/README.md

 `DllPackage` is a drop-in substitute for the `Package` type.
-It will generate a native extension module the same as the `PydFile` type, but only supports Python source and resource files.
+It will generate a native extension module the same as the `PydFile` type, but only includes Python source and resource files.

 ```python
 from pymsbuild import *